israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Other symbols

 Symbol.hasInstance
     A method determining if a constructor object recognizes an object as its instance.
+Used by instanceof.

 ## Classes